Dream of:20 August 1982 "Eternity Without Shoes"

-Dorothy sat down next to me; both of us were. sitting on large rocks.
+Dorothy sat down next to me; both of us were sitting on large rocks.
 When she sat down she took up most of the space and pushed me to the side.
 She didn't speak to me, and I knew she was aggravated with me about something.
-I had to push her back some to make allow myself enough room to sit here.
+I had to push her back some to allow myself enough room to sit there.
 She threw a few pieces of wood on the fire.

-I knew that a political message was going to be given soon, but I didn't know whether the message would be broadcast on television, or whether someone was actually going to come here and speak.
-As I thought about the political event, I recalled that I needed to go toGallipolis for something; but I couldn't remember exactly why.
-Perhaps I needed to vote; or perhaps I just needed to go to the county fair.
+I knew a political message was going to be given soon, but I didn't know whether the message would be broadcast on television, or whether someone was actually going to come there and speak.
+As I thought about the political event, I recalled that I needed to go toGallipolis for something, but I couldn't remember exactly why.
+Perhaps I needed to vote, or perhaps I just needed to go to the county fair.